-111. The proponent must publish the Annual Environmental Return on the Internet within 20 business days of each anniversary date of this approval.
+"111.
+The proponent must publish the Annual Environmental Return on the Internet within 20 business days of each anniversary date of this approval."

-The anniversary date of the EPBC Approval is 22 October 2011.

-The 2011 AER covers the period 22 October 2010 - 22 October 2011 (AER Period) and will be published on the internet by 18 November 2011.
+The anniversary date of the EPBC Approval is 22 October.
+The 2015 AER covers the period 22 October 2014 - 21 October 2015 (AER period).

-2. COMPLIANCE WITH CONDITIONS - CONDITION 110(A)
+2. Compliance with conditions - Condition 110(a)

-The table in Appendix 1 provides an update on how Santos is addressing each of the conditions imposed by the EPBC Approval.
+The table in Appendix A provides an update on how Santos is addressing each of the conditions imposed by the EPBC Approval.